Farmers & Producers

 Michele Gaudreau of Compton Quebec grows Certified Organic Grains just north of the border from us.
 They also process all of their grains mostly by roasting, and rolling them.
 Their quality is superb.

-website: http://www.hardwickbeef.comHardwick Beef is a regional company specializing in very high quality Red Devon Beef and Angus Devon Cross Cattle.
-They work with a group of farms in Vermont, and Upper New York State, and includes our own beef supplier Woodbourne Farm in Bath New Hampshire.
+Hardwick Beef is a regional company specializing in very high quality Red Devon Beef and Angus Devon Cross Cattle.
+They work with a group of farms in Vermont, and Upper New York State, including our own beef supplier Woodbourne Farm in Bath New Hampshire.
 Their quality standards are the best, and like the beef we have been getting from Tom at Woodbourne, you will definitely taste it.
 All this beef is naturally raised and 100% grass fed.
 Hardwick Beef provides the very best beef from animals that are raised on grass, without any antibiotics or added hormones.

-Tucked into Vermont's Champlain Valley, Kimball Brook Farm is home to a herd of 200 Jerseys and Holsteins, together responsible for a complete, nutritious health food: Vermont organic milk!
+Tucked into Vermont's Champlain Valley, Kimball Brook Farm is home to a herd of 200 Jerseys and Holsteins, together responsible for a complete, nutritious health food: Vermont Organic milk!

-Located in Barre Town, VT, LePage Farm has been growing and marketing organic fruits and vegetables locally year round for 30 years.
-The land has been continuously farmed by the LePage family since the Civil War.
+LePage Farm has been growing and marketing organic fruits and vegetables locally year round for 30 years.
+Located in Barre Town, VT, the land has been continuously farmed by the LePage family since the Civil War.

 For years, Alan has hosted a Sunday morning talk show called "The Curse of the Golden Turnip" about farming and other topics on WGDR - FM, Goddard College Radio.
 He is a wealth of information about sustainable living and small-scale farming.

 Established in 1999, Les Aliments Massawippi has produced organic, non-pasteurized, long-fermented miso and miso-damari (tamari from miso) since June 2000.
 It is the only company in Canada, east of Toronto, to offer such an extensive line of miso products.